 - Completion and final evaluation of candidate Post-Clinical Live Text Portfolio with passing scores on the Portfolio Rubric.

 - pass the Assessment of Professional Teaching (APT) Exam.

 Students who are admitted to the division are responsible for understanding and meeting these criteria for academic progress, outlined further in the current edition of the Education Division Student Handbook.

 Requirements for teacher licensure in different states vary widely.
 Students are responsible for informing themselves about requirements for licensure in the states in which they wish to teach.
 While students may qualify for licensure in several states, no commitment is made for licensure in states other than Illinois.
 Illinois is, however, a member of the 38-state Interstate Licensure Group providing reciprocity.

 Field experiences, practicum, and clinical practice (student teaching) use community and area institutions.
 Transportation to and from these sites is the responsibility of the student.
 Additional requirements include, but are not necessarily limited to, the maintenance of malpractice insurance and Class C CPR certification (adult, infant, and child), current immunizations, and compliance with division health regulations.
 These and other policies, including appeals of student assessments and disciplinary procedures, are explained in the Education Division Student Handbook and The Maggie (PDF) (student handbook).
 All education majors are expected to be familiar with the policies in these publications.
-Copies of the Education Division Student Handbook are available at the Education Division office and online at www.mac.edu/education.
+Copies of the Education Division Student Handbook are available at the Education Division office and online at the division of Education website.